nikolito/ichiba/userDic/Readme.md

-# Creating MeCab a user dictionary.
+# Creating a user dictionary of MeCab.

-This directory is a work place for a user dictionary from Ogi Nikki titles.
+This directory is a work place for a user dictionary for analyzing Ogi Nikki titles.